marvin-neumann/docker-php-mysql/README.md

 # LAMP using the official images:
  - PHP 5.6 + Apache 2.4
  - MySQL 5.7
-This is an old php version, because im

 Before running `docker-compose up` edit your source path and ip address in the .env file.

 Some basic docker commands: